V0ldek/aligners/CONTRIBUTING.md

 - Found a bug?
 Check if it was reported yet, if not then file an [issue](https://github.com/V0ldek/align/issues/new)
 - Want a feature?
 Check if it's already proposed, if not then file an [issue](https://github.com/V0ldek/align/issues/new)

+Every newly created issue gets assigned the https://gihub.com/v0ldek/labels/triage label.
+Once reviewed, I exchange it for https://gihub.com/v0ldek/labels/go-ahead to signal it is of value to the project and can be worked on (for a feature), or that it is indeed a bug that we need to fix (for a bug).

 ## Code contributions

 You want to write code for the crate?
 Great!
-First, you need an issue to contribute to.
+First, you need an issue to contribute to, one marked as https://gihub.com/v0ldek/labels/go-ahead.
+You can also use https://gihub.com/v0ldek/labels/help-wanted, meaning "I'd be very happy if someone implemented this", or https://gihub.com/v0ldek/labels/good-first-issue, meaning "I'd be happy if someone implemented this and it's relatively straightforward".
 Go to the issue and post a comment that you're going to work on it.
 [Fork the repo](https://github.com/V0ldek/align/fork), write your feature of fix, then create a PR.